jhyun0919/Project_EE394V_SPR2020/README.md

 - [X] Build a DC-OPF solver.
 - [X] Pre-process the given datasets.
 - [X] Build a Neural Nets Classifier.
+- [X] Tune the hyper-parameters.
-- [X] Tune the hyper-parameters & visualize the training process.
+- [X] Visualize the training process & test result.
 - [ ] Prepare for the presentation.
 - [ ] Finalize the report.
 ---